DEFRA/ivory-front-office/README.md

 $ node --version
 v10.18.1
 ```
+Please note that this project needs to be configured to access an instance of the [ivory-services](https://github.com/DEFRA/ivory-services) REST service

 ## Installation

+The best way to work on this project is by installing the multi-project [ivory](https://github.com/DEFRA/ivory) with all three of the ivory services installed locally.

-Clone the repository and install its package
+If you still want to work on this project individually then clone the repository and install its package
 dependencies:

 ```bash